This post may contain affiliate links. See our affiliate disclosure for more.

 While you don’t need definitive experience for the job, you will need confidence, motivation and diligence.
 Many freelance writers work from home, so you will need to feel comfortable working remotely in the long term as well.

-Freelancers don’t have any set work times and breaks, so it’s crucial to keep your work schedule organized and to prepare for each day as much as you possibly can.
+Freelancers don’t have any set work times and breaks.
+It’s crucial to keep your work schedule organized and to prepare for each day as much as you possibly can.

 Freelance writing requires a high degree of self-discipline.
 You have to enforce strict rules and be disciplined to meet work quotas and make enough money as a freelance remote worker.